-Each of these investment avenues has its own characteristics and it is up to you to decide where to invest money and utilize these avenues in a way that they can help you to achieve your financial goals.
-While you do this, remember to keep in mind your need for liquidity, wealth creation, parallel sources of income, safety of capital and life insurance.
+Each of these investment avenues has its own characteristics and it is up to you to decide where to invest money and utilise these avenues to achieve your financial goals.
+While you do this, keep in mind your need for liquidity, wealth creation, parallel sources of income, the safety of capital and life insurance.

-While the list of investment avenues described above is fairly exhaustive, all of these may not be suitable for those of you who are new to investing.
+The list of investment avenues described above is relatively exhaustive.
+However, all of these may not be suitable for those new to investing.
 Investing money for beginners is tricky if you are not conversant with the nuances of investment avenues.
-It might make sense to limit your investments to insurance linked financial instruments, mutual funds and fixed deposits, PPF and small savings accounts.
+It might make sense to limit your investments to insurance-linked financial instruments, mutual funds and fixed deposits, PPF and small savings accounts.

 These instruments are excellent for young beginners with a steady source of income.
-You can go for pure protection plans like term insurance that provide financial cover to your family in case you suffer an unfortunate premature death.
-Or you can go for plans that combine savings with insurance, such as Unit Linked Insurance Plans (ULIPs).
+You can go for pure protection plans like term insurance that provide financial cover to your family in case of your unfortunate premature death.
+The other option is to go for plans that combine savings with insurance, such as Unit Linked Insurance Plans (ULIPs).
 Other insurance plans include health plans, critical illness plans and accidental insurance plans.

-Mutual funds are a very popular investment avenue amongst beginners.
+Mutual funds are a trendy investment avenue amongst beginners.
 Mutual funds offer you the advantage of investing indirectly into stock markets through the expertise of professional managers.
-Being busy with your job, profession or business, you might not get the time to follow the stock market and make any direct investments.
+Being busy with your job, profession or business, you might not have the time to follow the stock market and make any direct investments.
 This is where mutual funds come into play.
-You have a number of choices such as equity mutual funds, debt mutual funds, balanced funds and other such instruments.
+You have several choices such as equity mutual funds, debt mutual funds, balanced funds and other such instruments.
 You also have plans that offer dividend income or growth options.
-You can make a choice based on your financial goals and risk taking abilities.
+You can make a choice based on your financial goals and risk-taking abilities.

 Mutual funds provide ample opportunities to take care of liquidity, income, growth and safety.

 Fixed deposits, Provident Fund (PF) and small savings